naimo84/node-red-contrib-ical-events/README.md

 ## Usage

+### node explanation

+#### events:

+The calendar is checked for new events on input or cronjob.
+For events in the future, a separated cronjob is generated.
+It's fired on the start datetime of the ical event.

+#### upcoming:

+As of the events node, its checked on input or cronjob.
+The msg.payload contains a list of upcoming events within the preview timespan.
+Additional msg properties are:

+* msg.today - number of upcoming events today

 ### Configuration:
 - ***URL*** URL to Calendar
 - ***Replace Dates with name*** Dates are formated in a readable way, like today, tommorrow, in 3 weeks,...